-An intestinal transplant can be a lifesaving option for your child with intestinal failure.
-Duke is among a small number of U.S. hospitals with experienced transplant surgeons who perform intestinal transplants on children when disease prevents nutrients from being absorbed by the body.
-We have a long history of caring for children with gastrointestinal (GI) conditions, including short bowel syndrome, congenital intestinal disorders of malabsorption, trauma, dysmotility disorders such as pseudo-obstruction, and small bowel tumors, all of which can lead to intestinal failure.
-Our team will help your child through every step of this journey, from managing the condition before the transplant through recovery and follow-up.
+An intestinal transplant may be a surgical option to treat your child with intestinal dysfunction including but not limited to: short bowel syndrome, intestinal failure, defective gastrointestinal motility, abdominal trauma, and congenital intestinal disorders of malabsorption.
+Duke is among a small number of U.S. Hospitals with experienced transplant surgeons who perform intestinal transplants on children.
+Our team will help you and your child through every step of this journey, from managing the condition before transplant through transplant recovery and follow-up.

 Learn about the family-friendly services provided at Duke Children's Hospital.